anywhichway/reasondb/README.md

 Currently updates to object properties are indepedently saved to the database automatically; hence, it is not possible to treat a set of changes to an object as a single transaction.
 This will be a addressed in a subsequent release by extensions to the `insert` command that will prevent object activation and require explicit database updates to commit changes.

 ## Updates (reverse chronological order)

+2017-02-12 v0.3.1 Added full-text indexing and search.
+See `.fullTextKeys` and `$search` in documentation.
+Refactored 20 un-necessary nested Promises.
+Added fastForEach.
+Added minified version of `src/index.js` for Chrome and node v7.x users.

 2017-02-10 v0.3.0 Code base made more modular with respect to server side drivers.
 Drivers must now be loaded separately.
 See documentation above.
 Added a `deferKeys` option to classes that prevents a full index being created on a property but still allows the property to be queried using JOQULAR.
 Addressed a scoping issue with `JSONBlockStore` that prevented it from restoring classes properly in some situations.